0mician/CRISPR-Exposed/Configuration/README.md

 # Configuration

-## Base
+## base.yml

 This playbook configures the base environment.
-This includes installing the packages required on the system, creating user, folders, the database, etc.
+This includes installing the packages required on the system, creating user, and cloning the github repo of the project.

+## mysql-secure.yml

+Takes care of the setup of MySQL and creates a database for the application and a user to access it.
+It also goes through some housekeeping for a new installation of MySQL.

-## Python environment
+## python.yml

 Though Ubuntu 14.04 uses python 2.7 as default (a good thing for us, because Ansible won't run on python 3), our app is contained within a